Antiz96/arch-update/CONTRIBUTING.md

 ## Donations

-You can also support this project development (and my work in general) by making a small donation via my [GitHub sponsor page](https://github.com/sponsors/Antiz96).
+You can also support this project development (and my work in general) by making a donation via my [GitHub sponsor page](https://github.com/sponsors/Antiz96).

 ## Thank you